 - Breakfast: I wait quite a while before I eat breakfast.
 I try to give about 16 hours in between dinner the night before and breakfast.
 What I eat for breakfast generally depends on whether I’m at home or not.If I’m at home, my favorite thing to have for breakfast is my protein avocado smoothie.
 Here is how you can make it: 1 cup frozen berries, ½ avocado, 1 serving of chocolate protein powder (lately it’s been Orgain) and 1 teaspoon of cinnamon.
 Blend and enjoy!
 It’s delicious.If I’m not at home, I love this Overnight Chia Seed Oatmeal.
 I make it the night before and grab it before I head out the door.
 It’s simple and really healthy.
 This is one of the 65 recipes I have available in The Belly Burn Plan.
 Get it here.

 - Probiotics + Multivitamin: At some point after I’ve eaten (usually around 30 minutes), I take a probiotic and multivitamin.
 There are a lot of good brands, and plenty of not-so-good brands available.
 You don’t have to spend a lot of money, but make sure you buy a well-researched brand.
-I like Jarrow for a probiotic and Garden of Life for a multivitamin.
+For a full list of all the supplements I suggest, including multivitamins and probiotics, check out my recommendations.

 That’s really it.
 I hydrate first thing in the morning, take a fish oil with D3 and K2, eat breakfast a little later, then take a probiotic and multivitamin.
 This is a very basic morning and a good place to start.
 Give it a try and let me know how you do!